Astrabit-ST/Luminol/README.md

 Luminol is an experimental remake of the RPG Maker XP editor in Rust with love ❤️.

 Luminol targets wasm and native builds with eframe.
-Luminol also temporarily uses (Rusty Object Notation)[https://github.com/ron-rs/ron] (`.ron`) for serialization.
+Luminol also temporarily uses [Rusty Object Notation](https://github.com/ron-rs/ron) (`.ron`) for serialization.
 Marshal `.rxdata` is planned, and a custom `.lumina` format is also planned.

+Luminol *may* use `Lua` for plugins in the future.
+It is something I am actively looking into.

 You can obtain RON versions of RPG Maker XP data using [rmxp_extractor](https://rubygems.org/gems/rmxp_extractor).